 Sean Ryder was a founding member and lead singer of both the Happy Mondays and Black Grape.
 He is now a solo artist.
 He lives in Salford with his wife Joanne and their children.

 Charles Rycroft was born in 1914 and was educated at Wellington College and Trinity College, Cambridge.
 He went into private practice as a psychoanalyst in 1947 and from 1956 to 1968 was a part-time Consultant in Psychotherapy at the Tavistock Clinic.
 He wrote many key books on psychoanalysis including 'Anxiety and Neurosis' (1968) and 'Psychoanalysis and Beyond' (1985).
 He died in 1998.

-Catherine Ryan Hyde is the author of more than 15 novels including Pay it Forward (which was made into a film starring Kevin Spacey and Helen Hunt) and the bestselling Love in the Present Tense.
-Catherine lives in California.
+Catherine Ryan Hyde is the author of more than 14 novels including Pay it Forward (which was made into a feature film starring Kevin Spacey and Helen Hunt) and the bestselling Love in the Present Tense.
 For more information on Catherine Ryan Hyde and her books, see her website at www.catherineryanhyde.com

 Rob Ryan studied Fine Art at Trent Polytechnic and Printmaking at the Royal College of Art.
 After several years as a painter, he began creating papercuts and screenprints which led to collaborations with Paul Smith, Liberty, Fortnum and Mason and many others.
 He has exhibited in London and internationally and has a shop, Ryantown, on Columbia Road, London.
 He is the author of This Is For You, A Sky Full of Kindness, The Invisible Kingdom and The Kingdom Revealed.